zkmkarlsruhe/mac-dist-helper-examples/README.md

 ![hellopd external screenshot](media/hellopd-screenshot.png)

-This is a [Pure Data](https://pure-data.info) external library which is build using the [pd-lib-builder](https://github.com/pure-data/pd-lib-builder) makefile.
+This is a [Pure Data](https://pure-data.info) external library which is built using the [pd-lib-builder](https://github.com/pure-data/pd-lib-builder) makefile.
 The `pd_darwin` file (renamed dylib) needs to be signed then packaged and notarized.

 Before starting, set the codesign identity in `hellopd/Makefile`.